pasindu-21/food-ordering-app/README.md

 Node.js & Express.js – For handling API requests (if connected to a backend).

-MongoDB / Firebase – For data storage (depending on your setup).
+MongoDB – For data storage (depending on your setup).

 Tools & Dependencies:

 npm – Package management.

-Git & GitHub – Version control and collaboration.

 💡 Future Improvements

-Add authentication and user profiles.

-Integrate a real payment gateway.
+-Integrate a real payment gateway.

-Implement admin panel for managing orders and menus.
+-Implement admin panel for managing orders and menus.